 GPO settings inoperative

-You change a GPO setting but it isn’t operative on the computer running the Citrix Profile Management Service.
+You change a GPO setting but it is not operative on the computer running the Citrix Profile Management Service.
 The issue occurs because GP does not refresh immediately but instead is based on events or intervals specified in your deployment.
 To refresh GP immediately, run

 gpupdate /force on the computer.